Khloe Kardashian Reportedly Thought Kendall Jenner’s Clap Back About Being ‘Passed Around’ Was ‘Perfect’

 Khloe Kardashian reportedly loved how her sister Kendall Jenner decided to stand up for herself against online trolls.

 The Inquisitr previously reported Jenner defended herself via Twitter on Wednesday, April 29.
-After multiple reports linked Jenner to Phoenix Suns player Devin Booker, Jenner was accused of being “passed around” by several other NBA players, including her ex, Ben Simmons.
-In response to one commenter’s tweet, Jenner assured her 29.1 million followers she’s “in full control of where I throw this c*och.”
-The viral tweet received over 60,000 retweets and left many of her fans impressed.
+After multiple reports linked her to Phoenix Suns player Devin Booker, she was accused of being “passed around” by several other NBA players, including her ex, Ben Simmons.
+In response to one commenter’s tweet, she assured her 29.1 million followers she’s “in full control of where I throw this c*och.”
+The viral post received over 60,000 retweets and left many of her fans impressed.

-According to Hollywood Life, Kardashian applauded Jenner for her bold tweet.
-She reportedly felt the message was “perfect,” even though it’s not something Jenner has been known to do in the past.
+According to Hollywood Life, Kardashian applauded Jenner for her bold comments.
+The outlet said she felt the message was “perfect,” even though it’s not something the model has been known to do in the past.

 “Khloe thought Kendall’s tweet was epic because it wasn’t only hilarious, but it’s not usually like Kendall to clap back like that at something on the internet,” one source shared.
 “Khloe knows Kendall can handle herself and doesn’t need her advice and thinks she handled the situation perfectly.
 Their family has been in the public eye for a really long time and they have tough skin and know not to take things like this personally.”